 That students’ social and economic characteristics shape their cognitive and behavioral outcomes is well established, yet policymakers typically resist accepting that non-school disadvantages necessarily depress outcomes.
-Rather, they look to better schools and teachers to close achievement gaps, and consistently come up short.
+Rather, they look to better schools and teachers to close achievement gaps and consistently come up short.
 In short, schools alone can’t close achievement gaps.
-Authorities at Sudhir Memorial Institute Liluah, a top CBSE school in Howrah, believes that awareness among parents regarding social issues behind their children’s performance is necessary.
+Authorities at Sudhir Memorial Institute Liluah, a top cbse school in howrah, believe that awareness among parents regarding social issues behind their children’s performance is necessary.

 This report describes how social class characteristics plausibly depress achievement and suggests policies to address them.
 It focuses on five characteristics for purposes of illustration:

 - parenting practices that impede children’s intellectual and behavioral development